 One of the alternatives to a full probate administration is a Texas small estate affidavit.
-It can provide a streamlined and inexpensive method for probating an estate.
+In the right circumstances, the small estate affidavit can provide a streamlined and inexpensive method for probating an estate.

 As its name implies, it is used for smaller estates with few assets.
 It is typically used for estates consisting of bank accounts with small balances and/or personal residences.
 It may also be used for larger estates if the majority of the assets pass outside of probate.
 The Texas small estate affidavit generally cannot be used if the decedent had significant debts or the decedent owned rental or commercial real estate.

 The law provides several requirements that must be met for a Texas small estate affidavit to be used: